forchag/hyperledger/mermaid diagram/fod.md

 6. **Power profiling**

-   * Measure Pi wall power with and without mesh + Fabric.
+   * Measure Pi wall power with and without mesh + Fabric to isolate network and consensus cost.
-   * Record averages and spikes during block commit.
+   * Log average and peak watts; convert to daily Wh using `P * t / 3600`.
+   * For ESP32 leaves, cross-check meter readings against `E_uplink_mWh` from Part C.

+7. **Communication reliability test**

+   * Sustain 1 Hz traffic for 10 min while varying RSSI with an attenuator.
+   * Observe `drops_total`, `duplicates_total`, and `mesh_retries_total`.
+   * Expect drop and duplicate rates below 1% and retry rate under 5% for healthy links.

 ---